USU-Robosub/Poseidon/SLAM/README.md

 ### Tests

-Use `test` folder for writing unit tests.
+Use `test/` folder for writing unit tests.
 Every concrete class should have a set of associated unit tests.

 ### How to build